dlops-io/data-labeling/README.md

 ### Create GCS Bucket

 - Go to `https://console.cloud.google.com/storage/browser`
-- Create a bucket `cheese-app-data-demo` (REPLACE WITH YOUR BUCKET NAME)
+- Create a bucket `cheese-app-data-demo` (REPLACE WITH YOUR BUCKET NAME).
+Keep the defaults
 - Create a folder `cheeses_unlabeled` inside the bucket
 - Create a folder `cheeses_labeled` inside the bucket